denisshevchenko/control-groups/README.md

 ## TODO

-1. More informative response if request contains name of cgroup that doesn't really exists.
+1. More informative response if request contains name of cgroup that doesn't really exist.